lostejones/Cirnonavirus-chan/README.txt

 ./gradlew clean build

-If hosting on Heroku, you should then update PROCFILE with the location of your new .jar file.
+If hosting on Heroku, you should then update Procfile with the location of your new .jar file.

 This software is licensed to you under the GPLv3 copyleft free software license.